jmquigley/gadgets/docs/lib/tooltip/Tooltip.md

 - `location: Location (Location.middleRight)` - when the tooltip is
 displayed this is the side of the parent control where it will be displayed.
+- `show: boolean (false)` - if this is set to true, then the component is displayed (opacity set to 1.0).
+When set to false then the opacity is set to 0.